-- Provide a brief background of DOJ's Office of Open Government

-- Cover public records law essentials, including:

-- The importance of the public records law

-- What is a record and who can request records

-- The receipt and processing of public records requests

-- The review and redaction of records

-- How to respond to public records requests

-- Address records retention

-- Offer the opportunity for questions
+- Provide a brief background on DOJ's Office of Open Government - Cover public records law essentials, including: - Explain what is a record and who can request records - Discuss the receipt and processing of public records requests - Outline how to respond to public records requests - Address records retention - Offer the opportunity for questions

-Office of Open Government (OOG)
+DOJ's Office of Open Government (OOG)

-- Interpret and apply the Open Meetings Law, Public Records Law, and other open government statutes and rules - Manage DOJ's public records request process - Develop open government policies - Provide legal counsel to DOJ and clients - Run the PROM help line and respond to citizen correspondence concerning open government issues - Wis.
+- Interpret and apply the Public Records Law, Open Meetings Law, and other open government statutes and rules - Manage DOJ's public records request process - Develop open government policies - Provide legal counsel to DOJ and clients - Run the PROM help line and respond to citizen correspondence concerning open government issues - Wis.
 Stat. §§ 19.39 and 19.98 - Any person may request AG's advice - Provide training and open government resources